Why haven't I seen KROMA paint in stores?

 Are Acrylic Paints Toxic?

-KROMA acrylic colours are water-based and made from materials that are considered nontoxic.
-The exceptions to this rule are the colours made from cadmium pigments and cerulean blue, which is made from a cobalt pigment.
+KROMA acrylic colours are water-based and made from materials that are considered non toxic.
+The exceptions to this rule are the colours made from cadmium and cobalt pigments.
 Please read further for information on these specific colours.

 Health and safety information for cadmium and cobalt pigments and artist colours